Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/overview.md

 {! _includes/beta/new-feature-note-xApp.md !}

-The xApp Flow Nodes allow to create xApps, flexible micro-web applications for customer self-service.
+The xApp Flow Nodes allow creating xApps, flexible micro-web applications for customer self-service.
 You can build the actual xApp Pages by yourself in various ways, for example, by providing HTML code or by specifying an Adaptive Card in JSON format.

 Cognigy.AI supports the following Nodes: